61%

 • Opinions split over which version was better (Cards or Tabs).

-• Other priorities meant we didn't for Usability testing, so I recommended the least-effort version (for the devs) shown below at right (Cards).
+• Other priorities meant we didn't have time for external Usability testing, so I recommended the least-effort version (for the devs) shown below (2-Cards solution).

 • Well-received by internal stakeholders.